humanmade/kalutara/README.md

 You can also use PHP to pass the data to the template.
 Use the `@dataProvider` tag to specify a function that will return the data.
 This also supports multiple variations by using multiple `@dataProvider` tags.
 Note that you can use both `@data` and `@dataProvider` tags within a single template.

+This is really useful if you want to retrieve a post from the database and pass it to your template.

 ```php
 <?php
 /**